feren-OS/New-Inspire-icons/README.md

 ## Guidelines

-The Inspire icon set mostly adheres to the [HIG section][1] of the KDE Community Wiki, however there is plans in the future to implement a Feren OS HIG for this icon set and more..
+The Inspire icon set mostly adheres to the [HIG section][1] of the KDE Website, however there is plans in the future to implement a Feren OS HIG for this icon set and more..

 ## Issues